Bruce Springsteen‘s 2002 album, The Rising, came after the attacks on September 11, 2001.

 “Songs are good for whoever needs them,” said Springsteen during a post 9/11 benefit show.
 Other acts to play the event include Jon Bon Jovi, Joan Jett, the Smithereens, Felix Cavaliere, and more.

-Revisit this timeless album below:
+Revisit this timeless album that became a fan favourite below: